samim825/DataTables-Server-Side-Manipulation/README.md

  - Read: Retrieve and display records from the datatable.
  - Update: Modify existing records in the datatable.
  - Delete: Remove records from the datatable.
- - Server-side Pagination: Display datatable records in smaller, paginated chunks.
+ - Server-side Pagination: Display datatable records in smaller, paginated chunks in server side.
- - Sorting: Sort datatable records based on specific columns.
+ - Sorting: Sort datatable records based on specific columns in server side.
- - Searching: Search and filter datatable records based on specific criteria.
+ - Searching: Search and filter datatable records based on specific criteria on the server side.
 ### Technologies Used
  - Java
  - Spring Boot